codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 #### MCP Client

-The interaction between servers and LLM models is orchestrated by the agent.
+The agent orchestrates the interaction between servers and LLM models.
 Claude, for example, contains an MCP client within it, making it both an AI Agent and an MCP host.
 Integrating with Asana's MCP server requires just one command:

 ```bash
 claude mcp add --transport sse asana https://mcp.asana.com/sse